 The Board has the exclusive control over the System's investment portfolio as prescribed by Article XV, Section 1502 of the City of Pasadena Charter.
-The Board has established the Statement of Investment Policy, effective May 21, 2009, in accordance with applicable local, State, and Federal laws.
-The Board members exercise authority and control over the management of the Plan's assets by setting policy which the Board executes through the use of external prudent experts.
-The Board oversees and guides the Plan subject to the following basic fiduciary responsibilities:
+The Board has established the Statement of Investment Policy, effective May 21, 2009, with revisions on September 17, 2009, and May 20, 2010, in accordance with applicable local, State, and Federal laws.
+The Board members exercise authority and control over the management of the System's assets by setting policy which the Board executes through the use of external prudent experts.
+The Board oversees and guides the System subject to the following basic fiduciary responsibilities:

-- Solely in the interest of, and for the exclusive purpose of, providing economic benefits to participants and their beneficiaries. - With the care, skill, prudence and diligence under the circumstances then prevailing that a prudent person acting in a like capacity and familiar with these matters would use in the conduct of an enterprise of a like character with like objectives.
+- Solely in the interest of, and for the exclusive purpose of, providing economic benefits to participants and their beneficiaries. - With the care, skill, prudence and diligence under the circumstances then prevailing that a prudent person acting in a like capacity and familiar with these matters would use in the conduct of an enterprise of a like character with like objectives. - Diversify the investments of the System so as to minimize the risk of loss and to maximize the rate of return, unless under the circumstances, it is clearly prudent not to do so.
+Diversification is applicable to the deployment of the assets as a whole.